boldflight/BibleConverter/test_EPUB/output/Joel.md

-It is a huge and powerful army — there has never been anything like it ever before, and there will not be anything like it for many generations to come! a flame blazes behind them.
+It is a huge and powerful army — there has never been anything like it ever before, and there will not be anything like it for many generations to come!

+[3] Like fire they devour everything in their path;
+a flame blazes behind them.
 The land looks like the Garden of Eden before them, but behind them there is only a desolate wilderness—